Domain name disputes FAQs

 • Individuals living in the EU

-When the transition period comes to an end, UK entities and individuals with .eu domain extentions will no longer be able to register new .eu domain names, or renew existing ones.
-Nor will it be possible to redirect traffic from an existing .eu domain name to a new domain name.
+Although the UK left the EU on 31 January 2020, during the “transition period”, until 31 December 2020, UK residents and citizens were still able to hold and register a .eu domain name.
+Since then, UK entities and individuals with .eu domain extensions are no longer be able to register new .eu domain names or renew existing ones.
+Nor it is possible to redirect traffic from an existing .eu domain name to a new domain name.

 Back to top